 When I was pregnant with my second baby, I turned to my husband one day and announced, “I think I want to eat my placenta.”
 I’m pretty sure he gagged a little before he asked, “Okay . . . but why?”

 But then I started researching it.
 And what I found out about the benefits of eating your placenta was surprising to me.
-After months of doing my homework, I knew I wanted to give it a try and I am so glad that I did.
+After months of doing my homework, I knew I wanted to try it, and I am so glad that I did.

 Brief History of Placentophagy